+The trading activities of hedge funds raise a number of complex issues under the federal securities laws.
 Proskauer's Practical Guide to the Regulation of Hedge Fund Trading Activities offers a concise, easy-to-read overview of the trading issues and questions we commonly encounter when advising hedge funds and their managers.
 It is written not only for lawyers, but also for investment professionals, support staff and others interested in gaining a quick understanding of the recurring trading issues we tackle for clients, along with the solutions and analyses we have developed over our decades-long representation of hedge funds and their managers.

-Starting with Chapter 1: When Passive Investors Drift Into Activist Status, the Guide will be published in installments (with previews of future installments) so that our readers may focus on each chapter, ask questions and provide any comments.
+The Guide will be published in installments (with previews of future installments) so that our readers may focus on each chapter, ask questions and provide any comments.